-If Subrecipients choose to use professional service providers, vendors or contractors in the administration of the program, they must first seek approval from OCD-DRU for their plan.
+If Subrecipients choose to use professional service providers, vendors or contractors in the administration of the program, they must first seek approval from OCD for their plan.
 If approved, Subrecipients are required to procure all professional service providers or contractors, as per 2 CFR 200.320.

-Subrecipients may also enter into an agreement with a subgrantee, which is defined as a non-profit or quasi-public entity that will help the Subrecipient in the administration of the RLSB and which the Subrecipient will reimburse for actual expenses, without any profit in the budget.
+Subrecipients may also enter into an agreement with a subgrantee, which is defined as a non-profit or quasi-public entity that will help the Subrecipient in the administration of the SBL and which the Subrecipient will reimburse for actual expenses, without any profit in the budget.

-- In such cases, it is the Subrecipient's responsibility to monitor and ensure that all contractors and/or subgrantees are in full compliance with federal regulations, the Subrecipient Agreement and Program rules, including the submission of all support documentation, required reports and OCD-DRU established guidelines and timeframes. - Agreements between Subrecipients and their contractors and subgrantees must contain the Statement of Assurances as an appendix to the legal agreements. - OCD-DRU will monitor Subrecipients for their monitoring of their contractors and subgrantees. - Subrecipients are responsible for ensuring they, their contractors and subgrantees and Eligible Businesses comply with the Louisiana Ethics Code for state expenditures.
-OCD-DRU will monitor Subrecipients for compliance with the Louisiana Ethics Code for state expenditures.
+- In such cases, it is the Subrecipient's responsibility to monitor and ensure that all contractors and/or subgrantees are in full compliance with federal regulations, the Subrecipient Agreement and Program rules, including the submission of all support documentation, required reports and OCD established guidelines and timeframes. - Agreements between Subrecipients and their contractors and subgrantees must contain the Statement of Assurances as an appendix to the legal agreements. - OCD will monitor Subrecipients for their monitoring of their contractors and subgrantees. - Subrecipients are responsible for ensuring their contractors and subgrantees and eligible businesses comply with the Louisiana Government Code of Ethics.
+OCD will monitor Subrecipients for compliance with the Louisiana Ethics Code for state expenditures.

-CDBG-DR Requirements
+CDBG-DR REQUIREMENTS

-- A. The RLSB is funded as an eligible activity under CDBG-DR, per Section 105(a) 15 of the Housing and Community Development Act (HCDA).
-All requirements of the CDBG-DR program that relate to economic development activities are applicable to the RLSB including: - 1.
+- A. The SBL is funded as an eligible activity under CDBG-DR, per Section 105(a)(15) of the Housing and Community Development Act (HCDA).
+All requirements of the CDBG-DR program that relate to economic development activities are applicable to the SBL including: - 1.
 Meeting a national objective.
-Subrecipients are required to collection information on each awarded business to demonstrate how they meet one of the following national objectives: - a) Benefit to Low and Moderate Income persons, job creation; - b) Benefit to Low and Moderate Income persons, job retention; - c) Benefit to Low and Moderate Income persons, area wide benefit; - d) Benefit to Low and Moderate Income persons, limited clientele (assistance to microenterprises whose owners are LMI); OR - e) Urgent Need - 2.
-Guidelines for evaluating and selecting economic development projects, as per 24 CFR

-570.209, and subject to the alternative requirements listed in the applicable disaster recovery waivers
+Subrecipients are required to collect information on each awarded business to demonstrate how they meet one of the following national objectives: - a.
+Benefit to Low and Moderate Income persons, job creation; - b.
+Benefit to Low and Moderate Income persons, job retention; - c.
+Benefit to Low and Moderate Income persons, area wide benefit; OR - d.
+Benefit to Low and Moderate Income persons, limited clientele (assistance to microenterprises whose owners are LMI) - Guidelines for evaluating and selecting economic development projects, as per 24 CFR 570.209, and subject to the alternative requirements listed in the applicable disaster recovery waivers

 - 3. Other program requirements, as applicable -- 24 CFR 570.601 (Sub part K) - 4.
 Financial Records -- 24 CFR 570.502 and 2 CFR 200.302 - 5.
 24 CFR 570.604 and 24 CFR Part 58 Environmental Standards - B. Subrecipients are required to report on all jobs created or retained through the program.
-If the business's activities cannot be classified as benefiting LMI persons (see below), the awarded business must still provide job and owner information to the Subrecipient; however in such cases, the awarded business will be classified as meeting the national objective of Urgent Need.